irfanfadhullah/Chatbot-Llama/README.md

 4. Save the changes to the `secrets.toml` file.

 ## Video Demo
-For a visual walkthrough of the Streamlit application, watch the included [demo video](video/demo.mkv).
+For a visual walkthrough of the Streamlit application, watch the included demo video.
 The video provides a comprehensive overview of the application's features and functionalities.

-Feel free to reach out for any further assistance or clarification.
-Happy streaming!
+<video width="630" height="300" src="video\demo.mkv"></video>